JPaulMora/PredictAP-takehome/README.md

 * Python is the team's (me) main language so this should be the most efficient language to use.
 * For the user interface, something web based could be implemented, or a templating/scaffolding framework such as EasyQT could be used.
 * The file indexing process will be made sequentially at first, once it's working further optimizations could be made.

+## Further expansion

+* To scale this project, consider converting it to a web based project.
+Web servers are designed to handle multiple concurrent requests and users.
+* The limiting factor for performance is the selected indexing backend, SQLite will beat `fopen` but it will be slow at scale compared to MySQL or PostgreSQL.
+* The scaling answer _might not_ be SQL at all.
+There are many different indexing and searching backends such as Solr and Elasticsearch which will have better full text search implementations among other scaling benefits.